 AUGUST 22nd 1770

-As an aside, there have been numerous monuments erected on this site over the years, but all have been subject to vandalism… The most recent is considered “almost indestructible”.
+As an aside, there had been numerous monuments erected on this site over the years, but all had been subject to vandalism… The most recent was considered ‘almost indestructible’.